 In addition to Jungian analytic training, Barbara’s experience includes grief recovery, sandplay, trauma, EMDR and addictions in her work with clients who seek to recover their balance and peace of mind.
 She is a nature enthusiast, music lover and quilter.

 Karen Magee is a graduate of the Inter-Regional Society of Jungian Analysts and is a senior training analyst in the Texas Seminar.
-She has served as Chair of the Inter-Regional's Ethics Committee and Membership Committee and has taught ethics for Saybrook University's graduate program in Jungian Studies.
-For over 20 years, Karen also has been an instructor at the Houston Jung Center, where her ethics work with a wide range of professionals is well known, as is her use of film as a ground for deepening one's relationship to psychological life.
-She has lectured and presented workshops locally and nationally on a variety of Jungian themes.
-Karen's practice is currently closed to new clients while she continues teaching at the Jung Center.
+She has served as Chair of both the Inter-Regional's Ethics Committee and Membership Committee and has taught ethics for Saybrook University's graduate program in Jungian Studies.
+Karen has lectured and presented workshops locally in Houston and nationally on a variety of Jungian themes and for over 20 years, she has been an instructor at the Houston Jung Center.
+In June 2018 the Jung Center honored Karen for her continuous teachings on ethics by naming part of the Haman Professional Series The Magee Ethics workshops, which are open to a wide variety of licensed mental health professionals.
+Karen's dedication to teaching ethic from an astute psychological perspective has long been rooted in her recognition that we are to deepen our relationship to our psychological lives.
+Karen's practice is currently closed to new clients; she to teach at the Jung Center.

 Susan Clements Negley has a private analytic practice in San Antonio, Texas.
 She graduated in 2012 from the Inter-Regional Society of Jungian Analysts, of which she has been a member for sixteen years.
 Susan is a graduate of the Cordon Bleu Cooking School and had her first career as a professional chef.
 Her thesis, titled The Coniunctio Gastronomique, looks at the individuation process as it appears in dreams of food and feasting.
 She continues her studies in alchemical cooking and has a special interest in understanding one's own personal myth.
 She lectures and gives workshops on these topics.
 She also facilitates dream groups focusing on embodiment and groups which use fairy tales as active imagination.

 Carolyn Bates is a psychologist and graduate of the I-RSJA where she is a senior training analyst and faculty member.
 She has served as Seminar Coordinator of the Texas Seminar of the IRSJA and on the Executive Committee of the I-RSJA.
 She practices Jungian analysis in Austin, Texas, where she also offers case consultation to mental health professionals and trainees.
 She conducts lectures and workshops across the country on the history, theoretical perspectives, and applicable methodologies of Jungian analysis to individual, institutional, cultural, and socio-political dynamics.
-She has been in private practice in Austin since 1991 and continues to offer presentations related to understanding the symbolic into our daily lives.
+She has been in private practice in Austin since 1991.

 Jungian analyst and West Texas native, Jim was described as a cowboy with Ivy League credentials, winning a scholarship to Yale, where he majored in religion and graduated Magna Cum Laude.
 He subsequently received advanced degrees at Harvard and the University of California-Santa Clara before earning his doctorate in clinical psychology from the University of Texas Health Science Center at Dallas.
 Jim was known for his warmth, gentles, and ability to inspire others.
 We appreciated him deeply for his wry sense of humor and his dedication to training candidates in understanding the unconscious.